brayvid/newsbot/README.md

 ## How it works

-- Reads [this](https://docs.google.com/spreadsheets/d/1OjpsQEnrNwcXEWYuPskGRA5Jf-U8e_x0x3j2CKJualg/edit?usp=sharing) configuration file from Google Sheets
+- Reads [this configuration file](https://docs.google.com/spreadsheets/d/1OjpsQEnrNwcXEWYuPskGRA5Jf-U8e_x0x3j2CKJualg/edit?usp=sharing) on Google Sheets
-- Retrieves top headlines from Google News
+- Retrieves 50 trending news headlines from Google News
-- Selects your topics that have similarity to headlines
+- Selects your topics that have similarity to those top headlines
-- Scores and filters the latest headlines for those topics
+- Retrieves and filters the latest headlines for those topics
 - Avoids showing you the same headline twice
 - Sends you a clean HTML email digest
 - Schedule with `cron`